Episode 016 – “Crack Economics”

 We’re picking the best comics of ’08 and we need your help

 20082008.
 For every year older we get, it seems like the years get that much shorter.
 Years, as they say, just roll by like a broken down dam.
 But for us comics fans, a lot can happen in a year.
 A year that saw an invasion unfold and a crisis near finality, a year that gave us a new Captain America and a … um … RIP’d Batman, a year with 3 glorious issues of All-Star Batman & Robin, can feel like a very long time.
-Read the rest of this entry »
+Continue reading Near Mint Comic Show: Best of 2008

 Near Mint Episode 004 – “Monthly Momentum”